-This is probably the fourth Aldermaston Manor House, built in 1851 by Mr Daniel Higford Burr.
+This is probably the fourth Aldermaston Manor House, built in 1851 by Mr Daniel Higford Burr. at a cost of £20,000.
 He was riding by and spotted the chimneys from the previous, 1636 house which had burned down some years earlier.
 He decided to build a new house, but incorporated many features which had survived the fire, including the medieval chimneys (see below) and various items from the interior including a staircase with wooden statues.
 The following is a view taken in 2009 from the south-west.

-More details can be found on this website in the post Aldermaston Court – architectural historians’ comments on the building
+More details can be found on this website in the post Aldermaston Court – architectural

 Mr Keyser also embedded a plaque showing both his (with thee palm tree on the left) and Higford Burr’s coats of arms.
 An acknowledgement of his predecessor’s achievements?
 More details on the families’coats of arms can be found on this website under Heraldry: Mike Wall Running along the bottom is the Keyser family motto, which translates as “we are protected by Providence”.

 However, the most astonishing features of the “latest” 1851 Manor House are assuredly its chimneys.
 These were first built atop the 1370 Manor House and then predated those of Hampton Court by some 140 years.
 They were subsequently removed, brick by brick, and rebuilt onto the next house in 1636.
 When this burned down in 1843, they survived and were once again painstakingly transferred to grace the next building in 1851.
 Each chimney-stack is unique and the variety of the handmade bricks is breathtaking.
 These chimneys have graced Aldermaston’s skyline for some 650 years and arguably rank as its greatest treasure.